 – it’s either not been thought through properly and is providing difficult to implement,

-– it’s been poorly communicated, and trustees and employees could be working on it from completely different directions,
+– it’s been poorly communicated, and board and employees could be working on it from completely different directions,

 – The strategy has worked in the past, but it’s now out of date and no longer working effectively.